 Costa Arénte, Amarone della Valpolicella DOCG 2015

 This has liquorish, tarry smoky characters.
 Firmly tannic and plenty of acidity.
 It’s punchy.
 This wine had 3 pigeage a day, so is quite extractive and will need time.
-This is a more traditional style.
 17.5 From 2023

 Roccolo Grassi Amarone della Valpolicella DOCG 2015

 This is a very modern style with new oak apparent on the nose and palate.
 It’s aged for 24 months in 50% new barriques.
 There is marked ‘sweetness’ not just from the residual sugar, but a sense of sweetness from the alcohol and a richness of texture from the glycerol.
-It has17% alcohol.
+It has 17% alcohol.
 Deep dark chocolatey flavours and chunky smooth tannin with some interesting spicy notes.. dried coriander.
-It’s an overt style and needs time to settle.
-17.5 From 2024
+It’s an overt, powerful and modern style and needs time to settle.
+Built for the future.
+18 From 2025

 Ilatium Morini Amarone della Valpolicella DOCG 2014 “Campo Leon”

 200m above sea level. includes 10% Croatina.
 7 brothers and cousins make this wine.
 It’s quite a new, 2004 was the first vintage.
 The fruit was sold to the co-op before this.
 Inspired by the wines of Romano Dal Forno.
-228-500l barrels and some are American which is unusual.
+(Although you would not guess this from the 2014 – having tasted their 2016 now, it is much more apparent in that vintage).
+They use 228-500l barrels and some are American which is unusual.

 Herbal aromas and flavours.
 Quite leafy on the palate and fresh.
 The tannins are svelte.
-It’s a lighter vintage, but nicely done.
-You do not have to wait, I would drink this now.
+It’s a lighter vintage, but very nicely done.
+You do not have to wait, I would start drinking this now..
 16.5

 Cantine Giacomo Montresor, Amarone della Valpolicella DOCG 2013 ‘Capitel della Crosara”